JChafin87/BaseballStatFinder/README.md

 #Challenges

 The major design challenge for this application was dealing with the user's operator choice (\<= or \>=).
 Since operators aren't data types in Java, a bit of creativity was needed.
-With three paramater options and two options for each operator, "/<=" was stored as "0" and "\>=" was saved as "1".
+With three paramater options and two options for each operator, "/<=" was stored as "0" and "\>=" was stored as "1".
 A switch case was then used to obtain the correct data, such as "000" if all operators were "\<=" or "111" if all operators were "\>=".

 #Credits